autonomous019/dark-control/README.md

 - autonomous grooming and radicalization pathways.

 It explains that an AI agent does not need to be “intelligent” in a human sense—it only needs to be **precise**, **persistent**, and **scalable**.
 This creates a new category of risks: algorithmic manipulators that adapt faster than people realize they are being influenced.

 ---

-## 8. **Humanoid Robots Insecurities**

-This chapter shifts to the physical domain, investigating the cybersecurity implications of **network-connected humanoid robots**.
-It explores:

-- takeover risks,
-- insecure firmware and wireless interfaces,
-- unsafe default behaviors,
-- physical harm scenarios,
-- household robotics vulnerabilities,
-- industrial and military robot compromise pathways.

-The chapter stresses that as humanoid robots become more capable and ubiquitously deployed, they represent a convergence point between **cyber and physical risk**—an adversary who compromises a robot compromises the human environment itself.

-It also critiques the lack of regulatory standards for **consumer robotics cybersecurity**.

----